Suspect in ISIS bomb plot against Taylor Swift show ‘also planned to attack Dubai’ | The National

 The chief suspect in an ISIS terrorist plot against a Taylor Swift concert in Vienna also planned attacks in Dubai and Istanbul, Austrian prosecutors have said.

-Authorities have filed terrorism and other criminal charges against the 21-year-old, named in Austrian media as Beran A, who they say planned to carry out the Swift attack in 2024.
+Authorities have filed terrorism charges against the 21-year-old, named in Austrian media as Beran A, who they say planned to carry out the Swift attack in 2024.

-The concert at the 65,000-seat Ernst Happel Stadium was cancelled after a tip-off from foreign sources led police to foil the plot with days to spare, in a case that shocked Austria.
+Three concerts at the 65,000-seat Ernst Happel Stadium were cancelled after a tip-off from foreign intelligence led police to foil the plot with days to spare, in a case that shocked Austria.

 Announcing the charges on Monday, Vienna prosecutors said Beran A is also accused of involvement in a murder plot in Saudi Arabia and planning attacks in the UAE and Turkey.